 Did you watch the game last night?

 Sports are an ever present, increasingly influential fact of life in American culture.
 It is the topic of conversation around the office, at the gym and on social media.
 Both participation in and identification with sports are as great now as ever.
 Don’t misunderstand.
 I am fan.
 I’ve enjoyed sports since I started playing football in my backyard.
 After my stellar playing career—5/6th grade basketball & 10th grade practice soccer squad—I’ve taken more to playing recreationally and cheering on my favorite teams.
+For those who want to cheer and bet on their teams, they can do so on sites such as slot27.

 Over the years, I’ve found that most people are like me.
 They have some memories from the glory days, play a pick-up game occasionally, but mostly enjoy watching their favorite teams.
 However, a few years ago, I noticed that I was more than just an active viewer.
 My schedule was set by the upcoming game.
 My nights were increasingly spent in front of a TV screen.
 Not only did I experience the emotions of a good game, but they hung around after the game.
 I recognized that sports had taken too significant of a place in my heart.
 I needed to go to bed and watch the highlights the next day.
 I needed to put my enjoyment of sports in perspective of my pursuit of Christ.